Parity sheaves on the affine Grassmannian and the Mirkovi\'c-Vilonen conjecture: Background on Parity sheaves

 \section{Background on Parity sheaves}

-Let $X$ be a complex algebraic variety or ind-variety equipped with a fixed algebraic stratification $X = \bigsqcup_{\gamma \in \Omega} X_\gamma$, where $\Omega$ is some indexing set.
+Let $X$ be a complex algebraic variety or ind-variety equipped with a fixed algebraic stratification (as in \cite[Definition 3.2.23]{cg}) $X = \bigsqcup_{\gamma \in \Omega} X_\gamma$, where $\Omega$ is some indexing set.
 In the ind-variety case, we assume that the closure of each $X_\gamma$ is an ordinary finite-dimensional variety; in particular, the closure of each stratum should contain only finitely many other strata.
 Let $\bk$ be a field.
-Assume the following conditions hold: \begin{itemize} \item Each stratum $X_\gamma$ is simply connected. \item The cohomology groups $H^k(X_\gamma;\bk)$ vanish when $k$ is odd. \end{itemize} Let $\Dbom(X,\bk)$, or simply $\Dbom(X)$, denote the triangulated category of bounded complexes of $\bk$-sheaves on $X$ (in the analytic topology) that are constructible with respect to the given stratification.
+Assume the following conditions hold: \begin{itemize} \item Each stratum $X_\gamma$ is simply connected. \item The cohomology groups $H^k(X_\gamma;\bk)$ vanish when $k$ is odd. \end{itemize} Let $\Db(X,\bk)$, or simply $\Db(X)$, denote the bounded derived category of $\bk$-sheaves on $X$ (in the analytic topology).
+Let $\Dbom(X,\bk)$, or simply $\Dbom(X)$, denote the full triangulated subcategory consisting of complexes that are supported on the union of finitely many strata and are constructible with respect to the given stratification.
 For each stratum $X_\gamma$, let $j_\gamma: X_\gamma \to X$ be the inclusion map.
+For a locally closed subspace $Y\subset X$, we denote the constant sheaf on $Y$ by~$\ubk_Y$.

 \begin{defn} An object $\cF \in \Dbom(X)$ is said to be \emph{$*$-even} (resp.~\emph{$!$-even}) if for each $\gamma$, the cohomology sheaves $\cH^k(j_\gamma^*\cF)$ (resp.~$\cH^k(j_\gamma^!\cF)$) vanish for $k$ odd.
 It is \emph{even} if it is both $*$-even and $!$-even.